Jo-Wilfried Tsonga: 2007: Top 50, first doubles title

-2008: Maiden Grand Slam final, first Masters title, top 10
+2008: First major final, first Masters title, top 10

-Starting his 2008 season, Tsonga won a singles match at the 2008 Next Generation Adelaide International.
-He defeated Victor Hănescu and Ernests Gulbis before dispatching Lleyton Hewitt (the top seed).
+Starting his 2008 season at the 2008 Next Generation Adelaide International, Tsonga defeated Victor Hănescu, Ernests Gulbis and Lleyton Hewitt (the top seed).
 However, he fell in the semifinals to Jarkko Nieminen.
 In doubles, Tsonga and Sébastien Grosjean lost to Florian Mayer and Chris Haggard in the first round.

 Tsonga played doubles in the Sydney Medibank International with Richard Gasquet.
 They scored a major upset in the final over world No. 1 team Bob and Mike Bryan in a super-tiebreak.

 Tsonga began his 2008 Australian Open campaign with a tough first-round match against ninth seed Andy Murray and pulled off a four-set victory.
-Tsonga then defeated Sam Warburg and Guillermo García-López, Richard Gasquet and Mikhail Youzhny to reach the semifinals.
-In the semifinals, Tsonga delivered a strong performance and shocked second seed Rafael Nadal in straight sets.
+Tsonga then defeated Sam Warburg, Guillermo García López, Richard Gasquet and Mikhail Youzhny to reach the semifinals.
+In the semifinals, Tsonga shocked second seed Rafael Nadal in straight sets.
 He did not face a break point on his serve until the third set, while breaking the Spaniard five times in the match.
 The victory earned him a spot in his first Grand Slam final, where he was beaten by No. 3 Novak Djokovic in four sets.
 Tsonga was the only player in the tournament to take a set from Djokovic.
 Following the tournament, he saw his ranking climb to a career-high of No. 18.

 Tsonga then competed at the Indian Wells Masters, where he reached the fourth round, before losing to defending champion Rafael Nadal in three sets.
 Following the tournament, Tsonga saw his ATP ranking climb again to a new career high of No. 12.

 Tsonga pulled out of the French Open because of a knee problem that lasted for several months.
 This knee injury made him pull out of the quarterfinals of the Davis Cup, France vs. the United States.
 He underwent successful knee surgery and participated in the 2008 US Open.
-He defeated Santiago Ventura and Carlos Moyà, before falling to No. 5 Tommy Robredo in the third round.
+He defeated Santiago Ventura and Carlos Moyá, before falling to No. 5 Tommy Robredo in the third round.

-Tsonga entered the Thailand Open as the second-seeded player.
-He defeated Lukáš Dlouhý, Jürgen Melzer, Gaël Monfils, and top seed and 2008 Australian Open champion Novak Djokovic to claim his first career ATP title.
+At the Thailand Open he defeated Lukáš Dlouhý, Jürgen Melzer, Gaël Monfils, and Novak Djokovic to claim his first career ATP title.
 At the Paris Masters, Tsonga overcame Djokovic once again to earn a place in the quarterfinals.
 He then defeated Andy Roddick and James Blake.
 In the final, Tsonga defeated David Nalbandian in a competitive three-set match to capture his first career ATP Masters Series championship.
 His win allowed him to secure a spot in the year-end Tennis Masters Cup.

 In the round-robin portion of the Masters Cup, Tsonga lost to Nikolay Davydenko and Juan Martín del Potro, and beat Novak Djokovic, but he did not advance to the semifinals.